monijaman/CI-CD/README.md

 }
 ```

-## ➡️ Step 8 - Fix IAM Permissions (If Build Fails)
+## ➡️ Step 8 - Configure IAM Permissions

+Your CodeBuild service role needs permissions to upload to S3.
+Add this inline policy to your CodeBuild role:

-1. Go to **IAM Console** → **Roles** → Find your CodeBuild role (e.g., `bangla-service-role`)
+1. Go to **IAM Console** → **Roles** → Find your CodeBuild service role
 2. Add this inline policy:

-Your CodeBuild role needs write permissions to the bucket to upload files during your build.
-Your bucket policy does not grant write permissions or allow your CodeBuild role explicitly.

-So you need to attach this inline IAM policy to your CodeBuild service role (replace your-bucket-name with your actual bucket name):

 ```json
 {